parthkm78/Ethereum-SupplyChainManagement/README.md

 Deploy Project on server, here i used http-server

-Go to ./Web folder and run command : http-server
+Go to *./Web * folder and run command : http-server

 It will deploy project.
 Default port is 8080.

-Go to browser and  type localhost:8080in url to check application is running.
+Go to browser and  type localhost:8080 as url to check application is running.

 *User Guide: Follow SupplyChainManagement_User_Guide.docx

 ## References